Internship Training Manual

 Return to table of contents

-All policies and procedures are established by the Director of Training (DoT) in consultation with the Director of Counseling and Psychological Services (CAPS) and Sexual Assault Crisis Services (SACS) informed by discussions with members of the training committee (TC).
+All policies and procedures are established by the Associate Director of Training in consultation with the Director of Counseling and Psychological Services (CAPS) and Sexual Assault Crisis Services (SACS) and informed by discussions with members of the training committee.
 The policies of the Internship Program adhere to the Ethical Principles of Psychologists and Code of Conduct of the American Psychological Association (2002), as well as the most current applicable statutes and rules of the Indiana State Psychology Board.

 A. Training Committee

-The training committee is comprised of the psychologists directly involved in the training of our interns and the coordinator of the social work internship.
-One of these psychologists also serves as the coordinator of our predoctoral psychology advanced practicum program.
-The Director of Training and TC meet monthly throughout the academic year and every other week during the summer months to review policies and procedures, develop or revise policies and procedures, set standards for the selection and evaluation of trainees, participate in the selection and evaluation of trainees, establish expectations of and goals for the training programs, and plan specific components of the program.
-Additionally, the TC assists the DoT in monitoring the effectiveness of the diverse components of the program through formal feedback from interns’ evaluations of the various components of our training program and informal feedback from interns through conversations of their experience of our training program and through TC’s own self-examination.
-The TC reviews the feedback provided by interns through annual evaluations of our training program.
-These evaluations include evaluations of: our internship orientation, each HSPP supervisor, interns’ experience with provision of group therapy and supervision services, all seminars (including the topical seminar series, specialized seminars—Time-Limited Dynamic Psychotherapy, Diversity, Cognitive/Behavioral Therapy, Couples Therapy and Journal study) and the interns’ concentration experience.
-The TC uses feedback from evaluations to discuss and implement changes to the training programs as necessary.
+The training committee is comprised of the psychologists directly involved in the training of our interns and the coordinator of the social work practicum.
+One of these psychologists also serves as the coordinator of our predoctoral psychology advanced practicum program (Practicum Coordinator).
+The Associate Director of Training and training committee meet every other week initially in the fall semester and then may move to monthly during the spring semester.
+During the summer months, the training committee meets every other week or monthly to review policies and procedures, develop or revise policies and procedures, set standards for the selection and evaluation of trainees, participate in the selection and evaluation of trainees, establish expectations of and goals for the training programs, and plan specific components of the program.
+Additionally, the training committee assists the Associate Director of Training in monitoring the effectiveness of the diverse components of the program through formal feedback from interns’ evaluations of the various components of our training program and informal feedback from interns through conversations of their experience of our training program and through training committee’s own self-examination.
+The training committee reviews the feedback provided by interns through annual evaluations of our training program.
+These evaluations include evaluations of our internship orientation, each HSPP supervisor, interns’ experience with provision of group therapy and supervision services, all seminars (including the topical seminar series, specialized seminars) and the interns’ concentration experience.
+The training committee uses feedback from evaluations to discuss and implement changes to the training programs as necessary.

 B. Supervision

-All primary supervisors of the interns are licensed Health Service Providers in Psychology (HSPP) and have read and discussed “Guidelines for Clinical Supervision in Health Service Psychology,” American Psychologist, January 2015, pp33–46.
-Primary supervisors are responsible for overseeing the entire nonconcentration caseload, as well as monitoring the overall training experience, of their supervisees.
+All primary supervisors of the interns are licensed Health Service Providers in Psychology (HSPP) and have read and discussed “Guidelines for Clinical Supervision in Health Service Psychology,” American Psychologist, January 2015, pages 33–46.
+Primary supervisors are responsible for overseeing the entire non-concentration caseload, as well as monitoring the overall training experience of their supervisees.
 Interns may have secondary supervisors for facilitation of group therapy, outreach, and concentration activities.
-Secondary supervisors are licensed senior CAPS /and SACS professional staff, but may not necessarily be HSPP licensed.
+Secondary supervisors are licensed senior CAPS and/or SACS professional staff but may not necessarily be HSPP licensed.
 Concentration supervisors are secondary supervisors who are responsible for the clinical caseload of interns’ concentration work.
 Some of the interns’ supervision is conducted in groups, such as supervision of group facilitation and supervision of interns’ provision of supervision for practicum clinicians.

-At the beginning of the internship, interns are assigned a primary supervisor from the licensed psychologists on the TC.
-Assignments are the responsibility of the DoT, in consultation with the TC.
-The assignment of primary HSPP supervisors is made after careful consideration of several factors: the Self-Assessment completed by each intern prior to arrival; specific training goals set for the year; the expressed interests of the interns; and TC members’ areas of expertise.
+At the beginning of the internship, interns are assigned a primary supervisor from the licensed psychologists on the training committee.
+Assignments are the responsibility of the Associate Director of Training, in consultation with the training committee.
+The assignment of primary HSPP supervisors is made after careful consideration of several factors: the Self-Assessment completed by each intern prior to arrival, specific training goals set for the year, the expressed interests of the interns, and training committee members’ areas of expertise.
 The primary HSPP supervisor provides two hours of individual supervision per week to monitor interns’ caseloads, integrate feedback from other staff, guide and promote development of interns’ clinical theories and techniques, and help interns develop their professional identity.
 HSPP supervisors also assist interns with post-internship job search and their Clinical Approach presentation.
 Interns can expect their supervisors to maintain the highest ethical standards.
 This includes maintaining appropriate personal boundaries, maintaining appropriate time boundaries around supervision meetings, providing clear and timely feedback on written materials, and providing clear formative and summative evaluations throughout the interns’ experience.
 Interns are paired with a different supervisor for each half of the year.
 These second assignments take into account intern preferences for specific supervisors.
 Changing supervisors takes place at the beginning of the spring semester.
+Some HSPP supervisors may be on a 10-month contract with IU working August–May.
+When possible, these supervisors will be assigned first semester supervision.
+Should an HSPP on a 10-month contract need to supervise in the spring then another supervisor will be assigned for the summer semester, which may be the Associate Director of Training.
+The HSPP on the 10-month contract will provide a summative evaluation of the intern covering the time period of their supervision.
+A third summative evaluation will be completed by the summer supervisor.

-The HSPP primary supervisor is one of two main contact persons at IU counseling center for trainees, the other being the DoT.
-The primary supervisor coordinates all training experiences for each intern in conjunction with the Training Director.
+The HSPP primary supervisor is one of two main contact persons at the IU counseling center for trainees, the other being the Associate Director of Training.
+The primary supervisor coordinates all training experiences for each intern with the Associate Director of Training.
 In general, questions and concerns regarding clinical practice should be addressed to the supervisor.
-Questions involving policies and procedures should be taken up with the DoT.
-The DoT and clinical supervisor can back up each other in either domain (practice or policies/procedures) if the relevant staff member is not available when a question or concern arises.
+Questions involving policies and procedures should be taken up with the Associate Director of Training.
+The Associate Director of Training and clinical supervisor can back up each other in either domain (practice or policies/procedures) if the relevant staff member is not available when a question or concern arises.

-A subset of the TC, known as the “supervisors’ group” (SG), is made up of the HSPP individual supervisors of the interns, and the coordinators of the social work internship and predoctoral psychology practicum.
-This group meets with the DoT every other week during the academic year.
-The SG meetings focus on intern and practicum student development.
-SG meetings are also designed for consultation, support and professional development of our supervisors.
+A subset of the training committee known as the “supervisors’ group” is made up of the HSPP individual supervisors of the interns, concentration supervisors of the interns, supervisors of the social work practicum, supervisors of the master’s level counseling internship, and the practicum coordinator.
+This group meets with the Associate Director of Training every other week during the academic year.
+The supervisors’ group meetings focus on intern and practicum student development.
+Supervisors' group meetings are also designed for consultation, support, and professional development of our supervisors.

-Secondary supervisors are assigned to interns involved in the following activities: co-leading a group or workshop; providing outreach/consultation services; providing supervision for predoctoral psychology practicum clinicians and for concentration experiences.
+Secondary supervisors are assigned to interns involved in the following activities: co-leading a group or workshop; providing outreach services; providing supervision for predoctoral psychology practicum clinicians, and for concentration experiences.
 The secondary supervisor will supervise only the particular activity indicated.
-The DoT will provide backup supervision as needed.
-Secondary supervisors are invited to SG meetings at least once each semester for formal consultation with the DoT and interns’ HSPP supervisors.
-Informal consultation among various supervisors may occur outside the SG meetings.
+The Associate Director of Training will provide backup supervision as needed.
+Secondary supervisors are invited to supervisors’ group meetings at least once each semester for formal consultation with the Associate Director of Training and interns’ HSPP supervisors.
+Informal consultation among various supervisors may occur outside the supervisors' group meetings.

 The basis of the supervisory relationship is an apprenticeship/mentorship model.
 The supervisor has the final and legal responsibility for all cases carried by the intern.
 Therefore, major therapeutic decisions by interns, including selection of cases, type and frequency of treatment, referrals, transfers and termination issues, crisis intervention, and communication with third parties require advance approval of the appropriate supervisor before they are carried out.
-The intern has immediate responsibility for the implementation of treatment plans for his/her cases and for keeping her/his supervisor informed about all facets of each case.
+The intern has immediate responsibility for the implementation of treatment plans for their cases and for keeping their supervisor informed about all facets of each case.
 It is intended that over the course of the training year, interns will develop relatively more competency and autonomy in the exercise of clinical judgment within the supervisory relationship.
 Mentoring may also serve career and/or psychosocial functions.
 Career functions center on a mentee’s career development, enhancement, and preparation for advancement; these may include coaching, advocacy, opportunities to complete challenging assignments, and modeling and teaching of professional ethics.
-Psychosocial functions contribute to a mentee’s (career-related) personal and social development and include role modeling, acceptance, confirmation, and when appropriate suggestions for personal counseling.
-Members of the TC are dedicated to maintaining an internship program that is consistent with standard 7.04 of APA’s 2002 Ethical Principles of Psychologists and Code of Conduct.
+Psychosocial functions contribute to a mentee’s (career-related) personal and social development and include role modeling, acceptance, confirmation, and, when appropriate, suggestions for personal counseling.
+Members of the training committee are dedicated to maintaining an internship program that is consistent with standard 7.04 of APA’s 2002 Ethical Principles of Psychologists and Code of Conduct.
 Interns are not required to disclose personal information in program-related activities with an exception.
-The exception involves cases where personal information is necessary to evaluate or obtain assistance for interns whose personal problems may prevent them from fulfilling their training or professional activities in a competent manner or may pose a threat to IU CAPS’ or SACS’ clients or others.
+The exception involves cases where personal information is necessary to evaluate or obtain assistance for interns whose personal problems may prevent them from fulfilling their training or professional activities in a competent manner or may pose a threat to IU CAPS clients, IU SACS clients, or others.
 Interns are, however, encouraged to discuss and explore their personal characteristics as these relate to their work.
 Consistent with the research literature, we believe that the therapeutic relationship is essential to the effective practice of psychotherapy.
 To that end, supervision addresses and attends to the person of the therapist to understand and enhance clinical interactions, conceptualizations, and interventions.
 Supervisors are expected to assist interns with self-exploration and identifying how their personal characteristics facilitate or hinder their successful performance.
-Interns are made aware that supervisors may bring personal information shared in the course of any supervision to the TC in the service of furthering intern growth and/or protecting clients served by CAPS/SACS.
-Supervisors, and the entire training staff, strive to be sensitive to interns’ desire for privacy concerning their personal.
-While professional staff seek to respect an interns’ privacy, interns’ communications to staff cannot be considered confidential.
+Interns are made aware that supervisors may bring personal information shared in the course of any supervision to the training committee in the service of furthering intern growth and/or protecting clients served by CAPS/SACS.
+Supervisors, and the entire training staff, strive to be sensitive to interns’ desire for privacy concerning their personal information.
+While professional staff seek to respect an intern's privacy, an intern's communications to staff cannot be considered confidential.
 All supervisors must use their best judgment (with a focus on what is perceived to be best for the center and the center’s clients, the intern’s training and development, the intern cohort, and the integrity of the training program) in deciding whether to share interns’ personal information.

 C. Concentrations

-The internship at IU CAPS offers three distinct concentrations.
+The internship at IU CAPS offers ten distinct concentrations.
 Details of each of the concentrations are found in the appendix of the Training Manual.
 Participation in these concentrations is not required of interns.
 Assignment to these concentrations are made for the entire internship year.
 There will not be an opportunity to change concentration assignments once they have been made.
 The purpose of the concentrations is to help interns to develop the skills required to participate in offering adjunctive University Counseling Center services.
-The TC encourages intern cohorts to decide on their concentrations amongst themselves.
-In the event that intern cohorts are unable to compromise around making such assignments among themselves, the DoT in consultation with the TC and concentration coordinators will make these assignments.
+After a thorough orientation to all ten concentrations, interns will submit a ranked list of their top three options.
+The training committee will then appoint each intern to one of the concentrations.

 D. Seminars